weewx/weewx/docs_src/utilities/wee_import.md

 #### `decimal`

 The character used as the decimal point in the source files.
-A full stop is frequently used but it may be another character.
+A full stop is frequently used, but it may be another character.
 This parameter must be included in quotation marks.
 Default is `'.'`.

 #### `interval`